kenrestivo/migrator/README.md

 ## Status

-Pre-alpha, still work in progress
+First alpha release 0.1.0

 ## Requirements

-- A Hubzilla hub into which you want to put the new accounts, with the most recent version of the [Migrator Plugin](https://github.com/kenrestivo/migrator-plugin) installed, enabled, and correctly configured, and the most recent version of Hubzilla.
+- A Hubzilla hub, running version 1223 or higher, into which you want to put the new accounts, with version 6 or higher of the [Migrator Plugin](https://github.com/kenrestivo/migrator-plugin) installed, enabled, and correctly configured, and the most recent version of Hubzilla.
-- A Hubzilla/Redmatrix hub with your old accounts, and the most recent version of the [Migrator Plugin](https://github.com/kenrestivo/migrator-plugin) installed, enabled, and correctly configured, and the most recent version of Hubzilla.
+- A Hubzilla/Redmatrix hub with your old accounts, running version 1223 or higher, and version 6 or higher of the [Migrator Plugin](https://github.com/kenrestivo/migrator-plugin) installed, enabled, and correctly configured, and the most recent version of Hubzilla.
 - An admin account user login and password on both the old and new server (they don't have to be the same accont or credentials at all).
-- Java Runtime (OpenJDK or similar)
+- Java Runtime (OpenJDK or similar) version 8.
 - A couple hundred MB of RAM (probably not good to run on a VPS).
 - Disk space for all the files
 - Good reliable fast internet access to both the old and new server